NoMagicAi/pylon-ros-camera/README.md

 The GigE Vision implementation of Basler pylon software uses a thread for receiving image data.
 Basler pylon tries to set the thread priority for the receive thread to real-time thread priority.
 This requires certain permissions.
 The 'Permissions for Real-time Thread Priorities' section of the pylon INSTALL document describes how to grant the required permissions.

-#### Increasing Packet Size (U3V devices)
+#### Increase Packet Size (U3V devices)

 For faster USB transfers you should increase the packet size.
 You can do this by changing the "Stream Parameters" -> "Maximum Transfer Size" value from inside the pylon Viewer or by setting the corresponding value via the API.
-After increasing the package size you will likely run out of kernel space and see corresponding error messages on the console.
+After increasing the packet size you will likely run out of kernel space and see corresponding error messages on the console.
 The default value set by the kernel is 16 MB.
 To set the value (in this example to 1000 MB) you can execute as root:
 `echo 1000 > /sys/module/usbcore/parameters/usbfs_memory_mb`
 This would assign a maximum of 1000 MB to the USB stack.